 After completing the NLRB internship in the summer or 2021, Enomoto moved onto the second role she secured from the virtual career fair: a fall 2021 internship with the Equal Employment Opportunity Commission.

 Aside from attending career fairs and gaining invaluable public service experience, Enomoto also relied on the Career Center to help bolster her law school applications.
 She met with Michelle Yingling, career consultant for pre-law students, who reviewed Enomoto’s documents and helped her navigate the application process.

 “I’m a first-generation law student, and the first person in my family to get a college degree in America,” Enomoto explains.
-“Michelle’s help was .
-She read the drafts of my application essays and offered me expert advice about improving them.”
+“Michelle’s help was really useful.
+She read the drafts of all of my application essays and offered me expert advice about improving them.”

 With this assistance, Enomoto was able to secure a spot at her dream school, Georgetown Law, starting in the fall of 2022.
 She plans to study civil rights and anti-discrimination law with a focus on racial justice.

 “I’m so excited,” Enomoto expresses.
-“I really want to dedicate my life to public service, and the fact that I go to grad school and the ability to pay for law school is a huge privilege.
+“I really want to dedicate my life to public service, and the fact that I have the opportunity to go to grad school and the ability to pay for law school is a huge privilege.
 It’s gratifying for me to help the general community and I can’t wait to do impactful work.”

 Enomoto, a student of color, has been able to feel a sort of inclusion in her legal work that she sometimes lacks at Pitt.

 “Pitt is a predominantly white institution, even more so in the humanities sector which is where I studied,” Enomoto notes.
 “I sometimes wished there were more groups to help support people of color, specifically for those studying law.
 During my internships, I definitely felt less ostracized since I was working one-on-one with just a few direct supervisors, and they were all virtual.”